Written by Ben Fox

 This book was mentioned in numerous application talks I attended when applying.
-It is written by the neurologist Oliver Sacks, and describes some of the most weird and wonderful conditions that exist in the medical profession.
+It is written by the neurologist Oliver Sacks and describes some of the weirdest and wonderful conditions that exist in the medical profession.

 Admittedly, the extensive use of medical terminology makes this book difficult to read in the initial stages, but I found it an inexhaustible source of discussion when asked about it at interview.

-I stated the name of the book in my personal statement and discussed about how exciting it was that every individual was unique in their presentation and type of illness.
-I would like to mention at this point that if you do explicitly mention a book in your personal statement, you WILL be asked about it.
-This doesn’t mean that you need to have memorised every page of the book, but be prepared to provide an example of one or two extracts of the book, and how they helped you decide on a career in medicine.
+I stated the name of the book in my Personal Statement and discussed how exciting it was that every individual was unique in their presentation and type of illness.
+I would like to mention at this point that if you do explicitly mention a book in your Personal Statement, you WILL be asked about it.
+This doesn’t mean that you need to have memorised every page of the book, but be prepared to provide an example of one or two extracts of the book, and how they helped you decide on a career in Medicine.

 This was my favourite to discuss in this article, as it focuses on what happens to your body when it is pushed to the very limits of what it is capable of.